i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-23.10/monitoring-resources/organizing-hosts-and-services/groups.md

 Generally speaking, groups are containers in which sets of objects that share a common property can be grouped together:

-* Same physical identity (Dell, HP, IBM, etc. servers), logical identity (network equipment) or geographical identity (Europe, Asia, Africa, North America, etc.)
+* Same hardware identity (Dell, HP, IBM, etc. servers), logical identity (network equipment) or geographical identity (Europe, Asia, Africa, North America, etc.)
 * belonging to the same application (CMS application, etc.) or to the same sector of activity (salary management, etc.)
 * etc.

 Host groups and service groups are used to group objects according to logical entities.
 They are used to:

-* Configure ACLs to associate a set of resources with a type of profile.
+* Configure ACLs to link a set of resources to a type of profile
-* Allow availability reports to be viewed by group.
-Generate a "Rome Agency" availability report for resources.
+* Allow viewing of availability reports by group.
+Generate a “Paris Agency” availability report for resources.
-* View the status of a set of items by selecting a group of items in the search filters.
+* Enable viewing of the status of a set of objects by selecting a group of objects in the search filters
 * Quickly browse multiple performance graphs by browsing the object tree structure by group and then by resource.

-Generally we try to group hosts by functional level.
-For example: DELL and HP hosts, or Linux, Windows, etc. hosts.
+Generally speaking, we try to group together hosts by functional level.
+Example: DELL and HP hosts or Linux, Windows, etc., hosts.
-We also try to group services by application job.
-For example: Payroll application, ERP application, etc.
+We also try to group services by application jobs.
+Example: Salary management application, ERP Application, etc.

 > For the hosts belonging to a host group, the retention of RRD files can be defined in the host group.
 This definition overrides the global definition.
 > If the same host belongs to multiple groups, each with a retention definition, the highest value is selected for the host.

 ## Creating a host group

-Go to the **Configuration > Hosts > Host Groups** menu and click on **Add**
+Go to the **Configuration > Hosts > Host Groups** menu and click **Add**

 * The **Name** and **Alias** define the name and alias of the host group.
 * The **Members** list allows us to add hosts to the hostgroup.